surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.56.2-dev.1 =
+= 3.56.2-dev.2 =

-(2018/03/19) Fixed a function call in an error message for images that exceed an allowed aspect ratio.
+(2018/03/21) Fixed a function call in an error message for images that exceed an allowed aspect ratio.
+Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.

 = 3.56.1 =

 (2018/03/18) Fixed the unhide link when notices are dismissed to unhide error and warning notices separately.
 Added dismiss links in notices for images exceeding an aspect ratio and images smaller than a standard requires.

-= 3.56.0 =

-(2018/03/15) Added a check for JetPack SEO Tools to disable some basic SEO meta tags.
-Added a new "Auto-Refresh Cache After Clear All" option under the Advanced &gt; Cache Settings tab (Pro version).